JensOetjen/handai-trema-learning-switch-JensOetjen/Report_Accelerating_Cbench.md

 To determine to the bottleneck of cbench, a profiler needs to be used that shows how much time the program requires.
 The output by the profiler features how much time is spent in the functions.
 By doing this, bottlenecks can be discovered.
 I used the profiler "ruby prof".
-After identifying the bottleneck, I optimized the program to shorten its runtime.
+After identifying the bottleneck, I explain the code of the faster version of Cbench.

 ## 2 Using ruby-prof ##